Dany Heatley: International play

+Post-playing career

+Heatley was hired by the Philadelphia Flyers as a pro scout prior to the 2023-24 season.

 Personal life

 Citizenship

 Heatley holds dual Canadian-German citizenship because his mother is German.

 Car crash

 On September 29, 2003, Heatley was seriously injured in a car crash after he lost control of the Ferrari 360 Modena he was driving on a curved road in a residential area of Atlanta.
 The car struck a wall, splitting in half and ejecting Heatley and his passenger, Atlanta Thrashers' teammate Dan Snyder.
 Heatley suffered a broken jaw, a concussion, a bruised lung and a bruised kidney, and he tore three ligaments in his right knee.
-Snyder was critically injured with a skull fracture and died in hospital of sepsis on October 5, 2003.
+Snyder was critically injured with a skull fracture and died in the hospital of sepsis on October 5, 2003.
 Heatley pleaded guilty to second-degree vehicular homicide, driving too fast for conditions, failure to maintain a lane and speeding.
 He admitted to consuming alcohol prior to the crash, but his blood-alcohol content tested below the legal limit.
 He was sentenced to three years probation and the judge ruled that any vehicle driven by Heatley could not have more than six cylinders nor surpass 70 mph (112 km/h).
 Heatley avoided having to go to trial as part of a plea deal that dropped the first-degree charge of vehicular homicide.
 The Thrashers and the Atlanta community were largely supportive of Heatley, and Snyder's family told the judge and prosecutors that nothing would be gained by imprisoning him.